 At the end of the term the Department will host a Senior Thesis Symposium.
 All students who successfully completed a thesis are invited to attend and give a short presentation of their work to fellow students and faculty members.
 A reception will follow the presentations.

-This year's Senior Thesis Symposium will be held:
+The 2021 Senior Thesis Symposium will be held:

 Senior Theses and Departmental Honors